Why Host a Sporting Event in Wilmington, NC

 - Legion Sports Complex includes Jurgenson-Gabriel Field, Legion Back Field, Buck Hardee (Baseball) Field, Robert Shipp Pool, and four lighted tennis courts; seats 6,000 with full equipped concessions available

-- Olsen Park with five lighted softball/baseball fields, volleyball court, restrooms, concession stands, picnic shelters, and the handicap accessible Miracle Field and Miracle Playground
+- Olsen Park & Miracle Field with five lighted softball/baseball fields, volleyball court, restrooms, concession stands, picnic shelters, and the handicap accessible Miracle Field and Miracle Playground

 - Ogden Park with three lighted baseball fields, one lighted youth football stadium, one lighted softball field, three lighted soccer/football fields, nine lighted tennis courts, 10,000-square-foot concrete skatepark, and shelters